karim0u/karim0u.github.io/index.md

 # 1000 most common UDP ports on an IP range
 nmap -sU -sV --open <IP>/CIDR

+ TIPS
+  - -p- : scan all ports
+  - -Pn : to scan hosts on Windows hosts

 masscan

 # Fast scan of a big subnet with selected open ports